aspose-total/Aspose.Total-Products/total/en/cpp/conversion/mhtml-to-docm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export MHTML to DOCM" h2="Render MHTML to DOCM within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert MHTML to DOCM?</h2>

+MHTML (MIME HTML) is a web page archive format used to save web pages for offline viewing.
+It is a combination of HTML code and resources such as images, audio, and video.
+It is used to save web pages for offline viewing.
+DOCM is a Microsoft Word Open XML Macro-Enabled Document file.
+It is a document file format used by Microsoft Word.
+It is similar to DOCX but contains macros and scripts.
+It is used to store documents with macros and scripts.

+<h2>How Aspose.Total Helps for MHTML to DOCM Conversion?</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert MHTML to DOCM in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert MHTML file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to DOCM.
+Aspose.Total for C++ is a suite of file format automation libraries that allows C++ developers to convert MHTML to DOCM in two simple steps.
+Firstly, you can use Aspose.PDF for C++ API to convert MHTML file format to DOC.
+Secondly, by using advanced Word Document Processing API Aspose.Words for C++, you can export DOC to DOCM.
+Aspose.PDF for C++ is a powerful PDF manipulation API that enables developers to create, edit, convert, and print PDF documents from within their own applications.
+Aspose.Words for C++ is a powerful Word document processing API that enables developers to create, edit, convert, and print Word documents from within their own applications.

+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that enables developers to easily convert MHTML to DOCM.
+It provides a simple and efficient way to convert MHTML to DOCM with just two steps.
+It also provides a wide range of features and capabilities that make it easy to manipulate and convert documents.
+Aspose.Total for C++ is a great choice for developers who need to quickly and easily convert MHTML to DOCM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}